Steven17D/Lego3/developer_guide.md

 ### Merging issues

-Any contibution of new code to `master` branch should pass the process of PR -> CR. this is in purpose to keep the repository clean and order, and make sure the contributed code doesn't harm any other code first, and second - do what it suppose to do.
+Any contribution of new code to `master` branch should pass the process of PR -> CR. this is in purpose to keep the repository clean and order, and make sure the contributed code doesn't harm any other code first, and second - do what it suppose to do.

-Up to now, the permission to merge to `master` can gave by one of us: Ariel Chinn, Steven Dashevsky or Elyashiv Shayovitz.
+Up to now, the permission to merge to `master` can give by one of us: Ariel Chinn, Steven Dashevsky or Elyashiv Shayovitz.